|Module code||NSA 3637 / NSA 4637|

 |Level||6 / 7|

-This course is suitable for all registered nurses wanting to deliver a contraceptive service, such as those working within general practice, abortion services or sexual health.
+This course is suitable for all registered nurses wanting to advise on contraception and sexual health, such as those working within general practice, abortion services or sexual health.

 This module will cover the following topics: